DANS-KNAW/easy-module-archetype/common-practices.md

 * Prefer unit tests (single function) over service test (exercises the whole service)
 * Do not let some side effect of your unit test, such as artifacts produced, drive their development. *(Rationale: unit tests must be small in scope, coherent and clear, so that they are easily evolved in tandem with the code they test.
-Small in scope means they depend on little else than the code under test, but also that other thing do not depend on them.)*
+"Small in scope" means they depend on little else than the code under test, but also that other things do not depend on them.)*
 * Every unit test must copy and process any file data it uses to the directory `target/test/<test-simple-classname>`.
   An exception can be made if the unit test only reads and does not write *any* data.